Spectramune: Clinical Research Shows 23% Fewer Respiratory Infections and 30% Less Severe Symptoms

-The immune health supplement space is getting a major boost with PLT Health Solutions’ announcement of their latest clinical study on Spectramune™ Immune Defense Complex.[1]
-The study follows a successful pilot published in 2024,[2] providing added evidence that this unique botanical blend may help support a stronger, more balanced immune system.
+The immune health supplement space is getting a major boost with PLT Health Solutions' announcement of their latest clinical study on Spectramune™ Immune Defense Complex.[1]
+The study provides evidence that this unique botanical blend may help support a stronger, more balanced immune system.

-Spectramune Study #3 Incoming: 30% Less Severe Symptoms
+Spectramune Delivers Real-World Immune Benefits: 23% Fewer Infections, 30% Less Severe Symptoms

-In their third clinical investigation of the ingredient, researchers demonstrated that Spectramune supplementation led to 23% fewer respiratory illness episodes and 30% less severe symptoms compared to placebo.
-These results align with and build upon previous studies showing improvements in both innate and adaptive immunity.
+The latest clinical investigation brings a breakthrough in botanical immune support research.
+In a 12-week randomized, double-blind, placebo-controlled study of 120 healthy adults, researchers demonstrated that Spectramune supplementation led to 23% fewer respiratory illness episodes and 30% less severe symptoms compared to placebo.[1]

-Sign up for our PLT Health Solutions and Spectramune alerts to stay informed about this developing story, then continue reading as we dive deep into what makes this ingredient unique in the immune support category.
+Sign up for our PLT Health Solutions and Spectramune alerts to stay informed about this developing story, then continue reading as we dive deep into what makes this ingredient unique in the immune support category, as well as the 2025 study.

 Subscribe to PricePlow's Newsletter and Alerts on These Topics